clairey-zx81/json-model/README.md

 - [x] schema: warn when generating schema with strict options
 - [x] static: fast vs slow with path and reasons
 - [x] static: update path
+- [x] feature: --format yaml to show yaml instead of json
 - [ ] static: add a `_` to the default prefix to separate exports
 - [ ] static: detect and remove duplicate functions!
 - [ ] static: add option to report where it fails (aka reasons)